 Digitalization is storming away from the world at a precipitate speed.
 About 3+ Billion people use social media across the globe every day.
 On average, people spend $9,96,956 on online shopping, while 3,90,030 apps are downloaded from App Store or Google Play Store and all this happens in just 60 seconds.

 Those mind-blowing statistics are not just facts but also prove that businesses online are growing at breakneck speed and it is not going to take a dip anytime soon.
 And if your business website or app is witnessing or rather enjoying the popularity or gaining the demand in the market, it becomes a mandate for you to broaden the horizons of your user accessibility, power, and reach of your online presence.

 How do you do it?
 And which method of scaling will yield the best ROI for you will be the next questions that will pop-in instantly and we’ve got you covered

 Scalability is the ability to expand from the existing configuration of the system for handling the increasing amount of load.
 Scaling can be done by either adding extra hardware or by upgrading the current system configuration.
 There are two different ways to accomplish scaling, one is vertical scaling, and the other is horizontal scaling.

 The core of the difference is the approach of adding resources to the infrastructure.
 Let’s understand how one is different from another.

 What Is Horizontal Scaling?

-Horizontal scaling is a strategy used to enhance the performance of the server node by adding more instances of the server to your existing pool of servers so that the load can be equally distributed.
+Horizontal scaling is a strategy used to enhance the performance of the dedicated server node by adding more instances of the server to your existing pool of servers so that the load can be equally distributed.

 In horizontal scaling, we do not change the capacity of the individual server, but we decrease the load on the server.
 Horizontal scalability is achieved with the help of a distributed file system, clustering, and load – balancing.